 - Crush your walnuts so they’re prepped and ready to go.
 The easiest way to do this is by using a coffee grinder or a NutriBullet and pulsing it four or five times.
 However, if you’re like me and own neither, you can use your blender and select the “crush ice” mode.
 Play close attention when doing either of these methods because if you overdo it you’ll end up with nut butter, which is a paste like substance.
 Don’t fear chunks as it will add flavor to your cookies.

 - Add in 1 tbsp of cinnamon to the crushed walnuts and set them to the side.

 - In a large mixing bowl, cream together your room-temperature butter with the 1 cup of brown sugar and 1/2 cup of organic cane sugar.
 I used a spoon and slowly mixed them together to get a consistent creamy texture.

 - Once it’s all creamed together, add then beat two eggs in the large mixing bowl.

 - In a separate medium mixing bowl add together the dry ingredients-

 - Slowly pour the dry bowl into the large mixing bowl, gently folding it all together.
 I like to use a baking spatula to do this as it allows me to easily fold the dough without overturning it, as well as easily able to scrape the sides of the bowl.

-- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, again gently folding all together.
+- Add 2 cups of the rolled oats along with the 1 cup of semi-sweet chocolate chips into the large mixing bowl, still gently folding all together.

-- Using your (clean) fingers sprinkle the walnuts over the dough and gently fold in a couple of more times to spread the crushed walnuts, however since they are fine it won’t take much effort.
+- Using your (clean) fingers sprinkle the walnuts over the dough.
+Fold the dough a couple of more times to spread the crushed walnuts, however since they are fine it won’t require much effort.

 - Scoop your cookie dough onto parchment paper.
 I like to use an ice cream scoop as it helps me get equal, even sizes, and I can drop them right on the baking sheet without making a complete mess of my hands.